The Real Cost of a Vacant OD or Ophthalmologist Position

 How to Run a Smooth Search

-Most of what determines how quickly a search comes together, and how good the outcome is, comes down to timing and preparation.
+Most of what determines how quickly a search comes together, and how good the outcome is, comes down to timing, preparation, and who you work with.

 For ophthalmology searches specifically, factor in extra runway.
 Notice periods, credentialing, and licensing all add time after a contract is signed, so having these pieces ready matters even more when the total timeline stretches to 12 to 18 months.